 Bridge lending is a niche product, so not every lender will offer the option.
 You’ll need to shop around with mortgage brokers and institutional banks.
 Also, ask your current mortgage broker or loan officer whether they have experience closing bridge loans.

 Work with a legitimate, licensed loan officer.
 You can check licensing requirements for all 50 states with the Nationwide Multistate Licensing System Consumer Access link.
 Type in your loan officer’s name or company information.
-Here are examples of lenders who may offer bridge loans:
+Here are examples of lenders who may offer these products:

 Start with your local bank to discuss their bridge loan programs.
 If you have a substantial amount of deposits with a bank, the bridge loan terms might be more flexible and approval might go more smoothly.